JGBs fall but off session lows after solid 10-year sale

 In a carry and rolldown strategy an investor buys a bond and aims for capital gains, as a bond’s value increases as it matures if the yield curve is steady.

-The recently-battered superlong sector stabilised.
-Yields on 20-year debt fell 1 basis point to 1.680 percent, while those on the 30-year bonds also lost a basis point to 1.940 percent.
+The recently-battered superlong sector stabilized, though activity was said to be thin.
+Yields on 20-year debt fell 1 basis point to 1.680 percent, while those on the 30-year bonds lost half a basis point to 1.945 percent.

-Political uncertainty is one factor that has weighed on longer-dated JGBs, market participants say.

-Primary dealers in Japanese government bonds warned the finance ministry last week of the growing risk of a ratings downgrade over a political standoff on passing a deficit-financing bill needed to fund this fiscal year’s budget.
-While most investors expect the government to pass the bill, its failure to do so could interrupt JGB issuance.